rambotech/BOG.SwissArmyKnife/src/Docs/README.txt

 This is a collection of utility classes I have made over the years to handle various tasks which weren't native to the Microsoft assemblies.

-1.7.0 -- 07/02/2020
+1.7.0 -- 07/14/2020
-- Introduction of MegaAccordion class: for combinations in excess of 2^64 items.
+- Introduction of MegaAccordion / MegaAccordionItem classes to expand Accordion / AccordionItem for combinations in excess of 2^64 items.
+Accordion and AccordionItem still maintained.

 1.6.3 -- 05/27/2020
 - Fix serialization issue in IterationItems